crispgm/crispgm.com/site/_posts/2017-07-06-isomorphic-react-preact-with-heroku.md

 - Heroku
 ---

 [Rugby News Board](http://rugbynews.space) is the side project mentioned in title, which is a simple news site for Rugby sport in Chinese.
-I made it because there is not Rugby news site in Chinese and I love Rugby.
+I made it because there is no Rugby news site in Chinese and I love Rugby.

 Rugby News Board was [firstly built](https://github.com/crispgm/rugby-board) with Rails, with simple news channels.
 By Rails, I could be able to make prototype within 2 days.
-I wrote a `news` table with ORM with SQLite.
+I wrote a `news` table with ORM and SQLite.
 It ran on Linode VPS and I did DevOps by myself.

 # Heroku